 • Cause:

-• AGEs are insoluble, non-reactive proteins that lead to a deterioration in oxygen supply as well as to thickening of the retinal capillary endothelia and ultimately to progressive capillary collapse
+• AGEs are insoluble, non-reactive proteins that lead to a deterioration in oxygen supply and to a thickening of the retinal capillary endothelium and ultimately to progressive capillary death

 • Conventional therapy

-• Optimized control of the pre-existing metabolic syndrome (diabetes, lipid metabolism disorder, obesity), accompanied by micronutrients:
+• Optimized treatment of pre-existing metabolic syndrome (diabetes, lipid metabolism disorder, obesity), accompanied by micronutrients:

 • Optimization of vitamin C and vitamin

-• Zinc: improves insulin formation, storage and release
+• Zinc: improves insulin production, storage and release

 • In proliferative form

-• Laser coagulation (reduces risk of vision loss by 50%)
+• Laser coagulation (reduces the risk of vision loss by 50%)

 • In both forms (non-proliferative & proliferative):